 A Movement To Reform Fashion

-8-12-21 – American Eagle Outfitters has not committed to The Transparency Pledge and, notably, it does not publicly disclose even a basic tier 1 cut-and-sew garment factory list.
-Tier 1 transparency is the absolute lowest bar of compliance in fashion and since AEO has yet to meet it, we have given AEO a “NO” for Go Transparent.
+8-12-21 – Aerie’s parent company, American Eagle Outfitters, has not committed to The Transparency Pledge and, troublingly, it does not publicly disclose even a basic tier 1 cut-and-sew garment factory list.
+Tier 1 transparency is the absolute lowest bar of compliance in fashion and since AEO has yet to meet it, we have given them a “NO” for Go Transparent.

 SIGN ENFORCEABLE CONTRACTS

 American Eagle Outfitters (AE and Aerie) has signed onto the new enforceable Accord agreement on workplace safety, which we applaud.
 The Accord was devised in the wake of the Rana Plaza disaster in 2013, in which 1,134 garment makers were crushed to death in a garment factory collapse in Bangladesh.
 Today, the Accord is the industry standard for workplace safety agreements, with more than 150 brand signatories as of December of 2021.
 For signing on to the agreement, we’ve given AEO the designation of “Brand Meets Some Conditions” for meeting part of this demand.

 END STARVATION WAGES

 American Eagle Outfitters (Aerie) has made no public commitment to pay living wages in its supply chain, nor can it demonstrate that the workers in its supply chain earn above poverty wages, earning it a “NO” for End Starvation Wages.